 |Video Playback Range Test||142 ft.||158 ft.||155 ft.||204 ft.||135 ft.|

 The NetGear Orbi is easy to set up and configure, with a very convenient and user-friendly interface.
 It has some very comprehensive parental controls and all the features you need to get the most out of your network for all the internet-enabled devices you might own.

 We began our assessment of the NetGear Orbi's performance by comparing and scoring all the different features it has.
-While this router may be missing a few things compared to some other top models, it still ranked well, finishing roughly in the middle of the group.
+While this model may be missing a few things compared to some other top-ranked wifi routers, it still finishes roughly in the middle of the group.

 We love that the NetGear Orbi has both MU-MIMO and beamforming capabilities, drastically improving network performance when you have lots of devices connected.
 MU-MIMO means that this router will split all of your devices' requests for data into multiple streams and can service them simultaneously, significantly reducing the wait time for each device.
 Beamforming means that the NetGear Orbi can focus its signal strength on the areas of your home that need it most, so you aren't devoting unnecessary bandwidth to areas that lack device.